picmac/treazrisland/docs/deployment/cloudflare-tunnel.md

 Update the hostnames if your domain differs.
 Additional services can be appended by adding new `ingress` entries.

+### TLS-aware environment variables

+Even though `cloudflared` connects to the local services over HTTP, visitors reach the tunnel using HTTPS.
+Update the shared `.env` file accordingly before exposing the stack:

+- Set `TREAZ_TLS_MODE=https` so the frontend emits HSTS/`upgrade-insecure-requests` headers.
+- Replace `NEXT_PUBLIC_API_BASE_URL` and `CORS_ALLOWED_ORIGINS` with the public `https://` hostnames served by your tunnel.
+- If MinIO or another object store is reachable over HTTPS, point `STORAGE_ENDPOINT` at that URL (otherwise leave the local HTTP endpoint for development).

 ## 4. Start the tunnel in development

 1. Ensure Docker is running and that the local `frontend` and `backend` services are healthy (`docker compose up frontend backend`).